N64Recomp/RecompFrontend/README.md

   - `ui_config_page`
     - Needs WAY better naming.
 It is just a commonly reused layout of header/body/footer where you can assign elements to the left and right
   - `ui_config_page_controls`
+    - `GameInputRow` styling:
+      - hover too bright
+      - needs space around each one or remove border radius
+      - verify with single player
     - Needs to hide (or disable?) menu controls for keyboard
     - Should check `recompinput::players::is_single_player_mode()` if single player mode is active
     - Should check for player count changes and not rely on initial input